DatTrongNg/Tello_Swarm/README.md

 _3. Real-time Dense-Depth:_

-From 'Tello_Drone', run 'ImageCapture.py' for capturing images from the drone's camera to 'Tello_Drone\DenseDepth\examples'.
+Run 'ImageCapture.py' for capturing images from the drone's camera to '\DenseDepth\examples'.

 Access 'DenseDepth" folder.